 As a city that was built against a backdrop of bananas, Coffs Harbour's economy continues to be supported by agriculture.
-The agri-food economy can be extended through value chains to include packagers, distributors, processors, retailers, restaurants and food outlets.
+The agri-food economy is vital and the components that service the sector can be extended through value chains to include packagers, distributors, processors, retailers, restaurants and food outlets.